Moscow mayor says COVID-19 situation stabilising, but cases still high

 The coronavirus task force reported 24,818 new cases in the last 24 hours, including 6,040 in the capital.
 Russia also reported 734 coronavirus-related deaths, close to a record daily high.

+“Today, there are no threats or risks that would tell us that we need a lockdown or other strict measures, there is no need in that,” Popova told the state TV, TASS reported.

+Popova said only 0.7% of Russians who were fully vaccinated against the novel coronavirus caught it.

 Officials have been scrambling to encourage or compel Russians to get vaccinated since infections began rising steeply last month.
-Demand for COVID-19 vaccine had been tepid, but authorities say it has now picked up significantly.
+Demand for vaccination had been tepid, but authorities say it has now picked up significantly.

+Adding to concerns about Russian vaccines, Sputnik V in particular, was lack of regulatory approval by some Western nations.

+Foreign Ministry spokeswoman Maria Zakharova said on her Facebook account that calls from European nations such as France to “say no” to Russian vaccines were “unacceptable,” or a hybrid of “racism, imperial hegemony and neo-Nazism”.

 The mayor of Moscow, Russia’s worst-hit region throughout the pandemic, told residents that hospital admissions for COVID-19 patients were still very high, though down slightly from a peak last week.

-Mayor Sergei Sobyanin said the city of more than 12.5 million was now vaccinating around 100,000 people every day, giving authorities room not to impose new restrictions.
+Mayor Sergei Sobyanin said the city of more than 12.5 million was now vaccinating around 100,000 people a day, giving authorities room not to impose new restrictions.

 Police in Moscow said they had opened 55 criminal cases over fake certificates for vaccinations and PCR tests.
-Moscow residents need to be able to prove having had a vaccine, a negative test or immunity to be able to visit cafes or bars.
+Moscow residents need to be able to prove they have had a vaccine, a negative test or immunity to be able to visit cafes or bars.

-An online black market has sprung up to meet demand for people who still do not want to get vaccinated.

-Police in the Kaliningrad region detained a health worker on Wednesday for allegedly selling vaccination certificates. read more

-Russia has confirmed 5,707,452 coronavirus cases in all since the pandemic began 18 months ago.
+Russia has confirmed 5,707,452 coronavirus cases since the pandemic began 18 months ago.

+Reporting by Gleb Stolyarov in Moscow; Writing by Tom Balmforth and Andrey Ostroukh; Editing by Giles Elgood and Matthew Lewis

 Our Standards: The Thomson Reuters Trust Principles.